csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 --- abstract

-A TLS client that has access to the complete set of published intermediate certificates can inform servers of this fact so that the server can avoid sending intermediates, reducing the size of the TLS handshake.
+A TLS client or server that has access to the complete set of published intermediate certificates can inform its peer to avoid sending certificate authority certificates, thus reducing the size of the TLS handshake.

 --- middle

 # Introduction

-In some uses of public key infrastructure (PKI) intermediate certificates are used to sign end-entity certificates.
+In some uses of public key infrastructure (PKI) intermediate Certificate Authority (CA) certificates are used to sign end-entity certificates.
 In the web PKI, clients require that certificate authorities disclose all intermediate certificates that they create.
 Though the set of intermediate certificates is large, the size is